Outis09/8-Week-SQL-Challenge/Case Study #5 - Data Mart/Before & After Analysis.md

 | 34          | 581075406 | 580024393       | 0.18           |
 | 35          | 593379892 | 581075406       | 2.12           |
 | 36          | 591603888 | 593379892       | -0.30          |

+There were relatively high percentage decreases of 5.84%, 2.55%, 5.65% and 2.47% before the change was introduced.
+In the 12 weeks after the change was introduced, there were relatively high percentage decreases of 2.77%, 1.35%, and 1.85%.
+The percentage decreases in the 12 week period before the change are higher than the 12 week period after the change was introduced.
+Is the change the cause of the decrease?
+Are there extraneous variables affecting sales that have not been accounted for?
+More information is needed to answer these questions and the data does not provide enough information.

 ----------------------------------------------